 Losses exceeding the per occurrence self-insured and reinsurance limit would be the responsibility of the Lombard Park District.
-Insurance coverage exceeded settlements in fiscal years 2012, 2011 and 2010.
+Insurance coverage exceeded settlements in fiscal years 2013, 2012 and 2011.

-Park As a member of PDRMA. the District is represented Property/Liability/Workers' Compensation Program Council and the Membership Assembly and is entitled to one vote on each.
+As a member of PDRMA, the Park District is represented on the Property/Liability/Workers' Compensation Program Council and the Membership Assembly and is entitled to one vote on each.
 The relationship between the Park District and PDRMA is governed by a contract and by-laws that have been adopted by resolution of the Park District's governing body.
 The Park District is contractually obligated to make all annual and supplementary contributions to PDRMA, to report claims on a timely basis, cooperate with PDRMA, its claims administrator and attorneys in claims investigation and settlement, and to follow risk management procedures as outlined by PDRMA.
 Members have a contractual obligation to fund any deficit of PDRMA attributable to a membership year during which they were a member.